Ank4n/backend-opiniothon/README.md

 ### This is the backend code deployed at Heroku and written using Spring Boot to support our Opiniothon Android app hosted at https://github.com/ankan-anurag/opiniothon.git.
+The application's URL is https://backend-opiniothon.herokuapp.com.